GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab4-guide/README.md

 4.4.4	Recovery is performed, the backup partition is now a primary.

-4.4.5	Restart a primary partition by selecting the primary partition and right click Restart BillBudy-space.1 [2].
+4.4.5	Restart a primary partition by selecting the primary partition and right click -> Restart BillBudy-space.1 [2].
 What happens?

 ![Screenshot](./Pictures/Picture15.png)